monsoonmaelstrom/book2/book2.md

 “Better than you,” I tell him with a snort.
 “Let’s go.”

-They all let Davy and I go first to set the pace. (( Tyler thinks someone else should go first if they’re not quite bushwacking ))

 ----

 By the end of the day, we’ve all had at least six turns carrying Lisette, and I can tell everyone is sick of it, but no one is complaining, even though it took us an extra three hours to cover the same distance today as we did yesterday.